 Read more about the campaign, and sign the petition which calls on political and religious leaders to tell China that they will never recognise any Dalai Lama it appoints.

 The Dalai Lama is sometimes met with protests when he travels abroad.
-As the head of Tibetan Buddhism, the Dalai Lama has “strongly discouraged” the worship of a Buddhist spirit called Dorje Shugden (also known as Dolgyal) because he believes it causes sectarian disharmony.
+As the head of Tibetan Buddhism, the Dalai Lama has “strongly discouraged” the worship of a Buddhist spirit called Dorje Shugden (also known as Dolgyal) because he believes it generates sectarian disharmony.
 Members of the community of Buddhists who follow Shugden claim that he has banned their religious practice and that they suffer from discrimination.
 Their accusations are often expressed in strongly inflammatory terms.
 The Chinese government has supported Shugden worship inside Tibet and accused the Dalai Lama of stirring up “disharmony” by speaking against it.
 Beijing has effectively prohibited Tibetan monasteries from following the Dalai Lama’s teaching regarding Shugden, allowing it to use the issue to suppress signs of loyalty to him.

 Share our short video about the Dalai Lama